opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### 3.3 Where: (Notification)

-Storing the reports  **TODO: why we don’t want to store reports, kibana detached mode, ; kibana locally on each node**
+Storing the reports  **TODO: why we don’t want to store reports, OpenSearch Dashboards detached mode, ; OpenSearch Dashboards locally on each node**

 1. For instant on-demand reports, if requested through browser or any HTTP client the reports
 2. For reports triggered by non-browser clients (ODFE Report scheduler plugin , ODFE plugin), it will be mandatory to provide delivery channels such as email, Chime or Slack endpoints.